 – develop all the banking infrastructure such as credit cards and ATM machines

-There are no daily trading volumes at the exchanges offering Dragon token market pairs: prices are vertically falling which confirms the lack of any counter value or token utility.
+Reports show there are no daily trading volumes at the exchanges offering Dragon token market pairs: prices are vertically falling which confirms the lack of any counter value or token utility.

-No, the token is a mere duplication of the ERC20 token worth nothing more than a software bit in a database.
+It is alleged that the token is a mere duplication of the ERC20 token worth nothing more than a software bit in a database.

-The Dragon Token is a faulty project because its concept and idea do not make sense.
+It is alleged that the Dragon Token is a faulty project because its concept and idea do not make sense.